-Medical certificate - the examiner must check that the applicant holds either a class 1 or 2 medical certificate, or a medical exemption allowing them to exercise the privileges of the PPL A.
+Medical certificate - the examiner must check that the applicant holds a medical certificate, medical exemption or equivalent allowing them to exercise the privileges of the licence.
+(Refer to FEH 2.9 table 1 for a summary of medical requirements.)

 Security check and fit and proper person requirements - regulation 11.055 of CASR and the Aviation Transport Security Regulations require that the applicant has completed the applicable declarations.